 What is a Longitudinal Data System (LDS)?

 The value of longitudinal data is widely recognized, and the federal government, in particular, encourages the analysis of student-level information, over time.
 The U.S. Department of Education Institute for Education Sciences (IES) sponsors the State Longitudinal Data System Grant Program.
-Funding from that program allowed for the initial development of our LDS (with a grant for 2005-2009), and continues to support the development of additional LDS applications and data capacities (with our current grant, received in mid-2009).
-With new initiatives and momentum, DPI also (December 2009) applied for and received a third federal grant to enable Wisconsin to advance and enrich our current LDS work.
+Funding from the program allowed for the initial development and continued enhancement of our LDS.
+More information on the grant awards received can be found on the individual grant pages (2006, 2009, 2009 ARRA, and EC RTTT).

 Overall the Wisconsin Longitudinal Data System (LDS) Project is intended to create tools to facilitate data-driven decision-making for school and district improvement, and to assist educators looking to raise individual student achievement and close achievement gaps.